OSCILLATORS IN FOREX TRADING

 The ATR is used with 14 periods with daily and longer time frames however you can increase it as you like for.

 And reflects the volatility values that are in relation to the trading instrument’s price.

-while high values may indicate a trend breakout or breakdown.
+while high values may indicate a trend breakout or breakdown with coming trend.

 ATR Indicator calculate Average True Range is a moving average of the True Range